 Why Mago 1.0.0 Won't Ship With an LSP

-When we announced Mago 1.0.0-rc.1, we promised it would include a Language Server Protocol (LSP) implementation.
-Today, we're making a difficult but necessary decision: the LSP will be delayed to version 2.0.0.
+When I announced Mago 1.0.0-rc.1, I promised it would include a Language Server Protocol (LSP) implementation.
+Today, I'm making a difficult but necessary decision: the LSP will be delayed to version 2.0.0.

-This article explains the technical and strategic reasons behind this decision, what it means for Mago's future, and how we plan to deliver an LSP that meets the standards our community deserves.
+This article explains the technical and strategic reasons behind this decision, what it means for Mago's future, and how I plan to deliver an LSP that meets the standards the community deserves.

 1. Diagnostic reporting for linter, guard, and analyzer